renovatebot/renovate/docs/usage/nuget.md

 }
 ```

-If this example we defined 3 NuGet feeds.
+In this example we defined 3 NuGet feeds.
 Packages resolving will process feeds consequentially.
 It means that if package will be resolved in second feed renovate won't look in last one.